Rational homotopy type and computability: Introduction

 In a paper of \v Cadek, Kr\v c\'al, and Vok\v r\'inek \cite{CKV}, the results of \cite{CKMVW2} are extended to the \emph{fiberwise} case, that is, to computing the set of homotopy classes of lifting-extensions completing the diagram

 where $X$ is $2d$-dimensional and the fiber of $Y \xrightarrow{p} B$ is $d$-connected.
 Vok\v r\'inek \cite{Vok} also remarks that his results for odd-dimensional spheres extend to the fiberwise case.
 Is there a corresponding fiberwise generalization for the results of this paper?
 The na\"\i ve hypothesis would be that $[X,Y]^f_p$ is computable whenever the fiber of $Y \xrightarrow{p} B$ is a rational H-space through dimension $n$.
-This is false; as demonstrated by the following example, rational homotopy obstructions may still crop up in the interaction between base and fiber. \begin{ex} Let $B=S^6 \times S^2$ and $Y$ be the total space of the fibration
+This is false; as demonstrated by the example below, rational homotopy obstructions may still crop up in the interaction between base and fiber.

+The correct fiberwise statement should relate to rational fiberwise H-spaces, as discussed for example in \cite{LupS}.
+However, such a result presents technical difficulties which will require significant new ideas to overcome. \begin{ex} Let $B=S^6 \times S^2$ and $Y$ be the total space of the fibration

 whose Euler class (a.k.a.\ the $k$-invariant of the corresponding $K(\mathbb{Z},7)$-bundle) is

 Then the fiber of $p=\pi_1 \circ p_0:Y \to B$ is the H-space $(S^3)^2 \times S^7$, but the intermediate $k$-invariant given above has a term which is quadratic in the previous part of the fiber.